-- 1. --Repairs in Fiscal Year 2021-2022 will be limited to a base amount of \$570,00091,000 (established in FY2021 -2022) and subject to a quarterly adjustment determined by the then adjusted annually each subsequent year based upon the Producer Price Index Commodity for construction materials from the Federal Reserve Economic Data or F.R.E.D. database (Base amount and annual adjustment are subject to approval as part of the LHAP). - 1.2.
-Repairs that are necessary for long term preservation and maintenance of structural integrity are outlined below: - a.
+1. Repairs in Fiscal Year 2021-2022 will be limited to a base amount of \$91,000 and then adjusted annually each subsequent year based upon the Producer Price Index Commodity for construction materials from the Federal Reserve Economic Data or F.R.E.D. database (Base amount and annual adjustment are subject to approval as part of the LHAP).

+- 2. Repairs that are necessary for long term preservation and maintenance of structural integrity are outlined below: - a.
 Septic system repairs - b.
 HVAC repair/replacement - c.
 Repair to broken plumbing lines - d.
 Electrical hazard repairs - e.
 Water heater repair/replacement - f.
-Handicap accessibility installationsAccessibility improvements for persons with disabilities - g.
+Accessibility improvements for persons with disabilities - g.
 Mitigation to reduce or eliminate long term risk to people and property by hardening housing structures in order to lessen the impact from natural disasters (for example: flooding and hurricanes) - h.
 Repairs-priority may be provided to those who can show an emergency need that affects the immediate livability in the home.
 The maximum amount allowed for emergency repairs is \$59,000.
 The chosen vendors are among a pool that the purchasing department has already approved for the fiscal year.
 Three quotes will be obtained from the pool of approved vendors and the lowest bid will be awarded the project.
 If a homeowner has been assisted with emergency repairs due to a natural disaster they must wait five years before requesting further repair assistance. - i.
-Any other situation deemed to be an eligible repair after conducting an inspection, completing a work write-up, and receiving the approval of the Department Director or his/her designee.
+Any other situation deemed to be an eligible repair after conducting an inspection, completing a work write-up, and receiving the approval of the Department Director or his/her designee. - j.

-g-j.
 With the Department Director's approval, up to an additional \$50,000 may be utilized for construction to address unforeseen safety, health, and code issues.

-JI.
-Rehabilitation:
+J. Rehabilitation: